Cornafean GAA

 Cornafean is a Gaelic Athletic Association club based in the rural parishes of Killeshandra and Kilmore, in County Cavan, Ireland.
 The club plays Gaelic Football and competes in Cavan GAA competitions.
 Cornafean is the most successful club in Cavan, having won 20 Cavan Senior Football Championships.
 The club produced some of the best players in the 'Golden Era' of the Cavan team.
-The club's last championship title at adult level was in 2016 when they won the 2016 Cavan Junior Championship title. however, in recent years they have fallen under the shadow of near neighbours Ballinagh.
+The club's last championship title at adult level was in 2016 when they won the 2016 Cavan Junior Championship title.